numfocus/gsoc/2016/proposals/rai-vivek.md

    information is already record.
 If yes, then update the records in `software_version` table.
 Essentially, all the attributes of `machine-info` table may constitute a `UNIQUE_KEY` constraint.
+3. Handle it through a client side modification in installation-test script.

+These will be [discussed
+later](https://github.com/numfocus/gsoc/pull/94/files#r55733858) in due course as the project evolves.

 ### User interface